Australians excel at invention. There is no shortage of great ideas, BUT we struggle to transform these great ideas into commercial success.

-Our program of seminars explored what it took to be a medical device success story.
-With guidance, insights and lessons from those that have done it before this series allowed participants to fast-track their own success.
+This program of seminars explores what it takes to be one of the medical device success stories.
+With guidance, insights and lessons from those that have done it before this series can help you fast track your own success.

-The Warren Centre bought together respected practitioners to present real-world insights into the Pathways for Success for developing and commercialising medical device technologies.
+The Warren Centre brings together respected practitioners to present real-world insights into the Pathways for Success for developing and commercialising medical device technologies.

-The 2013 Medical Device Commercialisation Seminar Series included:
+The 2013 Medical Device Commercialisation Seminar Series includes:

-- Nine events: seminars & discussion panels with respected industry practitioners
+- 9 events: seminars & discussion panels – respected industry practitioners

 - Refreshments provided